leosac/access-control/src/general_config.md

 Introduction {#general_config_intro}
 ====================================

-Even though Leosac is heavily based on modules, they are general configuration options.
+Even though Leosac is heavily based on modules, there are general configuration options.
 Those are defined in the main configuration file, outside of the `<modules>` and `</modules>` tags.